-We will provide coverage for Prescription Drugs when prescribed by a licensed and qualified Network Provider and obtained at an in-network pharmacy or through the mail order program.
+We will provide coverage for Prescription Drugs when prescribed by a licensed Provider and obtained at an in-network pharmacy or through the mail order program.
 Coverage for Prescription Drugs includes generic, brand name, and specialty drugs.

-1. Generic Drug is a drug that is the pharmaceutical equivalent to one or more Brand Name Drugs.
+- 1. Generic Drug is a drug that is the pharmaceutical equivalent to one or more Brand Name Drugs.
 Such Generic Drugs have been approved by the FDA as meeting the same standards of safety, purity, strength and effectiveness as the Brand Name Drug.
 Generic Drugs will be dispensed whenever available.

-- 2. Brand drug is a Prescription Drug that has been patented and is only available through one manufacturer.
-Preferred Brand drugs will be dispensed if there is not a generic.
-Brand drugs are also often preferred because they are safer or more successful in producing a desired or intended result. - 3.
+We will not require a pharmacist to dispense a brand name prescription medication when a less expensive therapeutically equivalent generic prescription medication is available. - 2.
+Brand drug is a Prescription Drug that has been patented and is only available through one manufacturer.
+Preferred Brand drugs will be dispensed if there is not a generic. - 3.
 Non-preferred drug is a Prescription Drug covered under a higher Cost Share.
 This tier of drug contains both Formulary Brand Name Drugs and Generic Drugs.
 These drugs require higher Copay because other alternatives may be available in the lower tiers or there may be other generic equivalents available. - 4.
 Specialty drugs are typically high-cost drugs, including but not limited to the oral, topical, inhaled, inserted or implanted, and injected routes of administration.
 Included characteristics of Specialty drugs are drugs that are used to treat and diagnose rare or complex diseases, require close clinical monitoring and management, frequently require special handling, and may have limited access or distribution.
 Specialty drugs are often also drugs that require special handling, or special or enhanced patient administration and oversight.